thepeterstone/docs/pages/doc/proxies.md

 {% include note.html content="In environments with more than one proxy, each proxy must have a unique name." %}

+## Proxy Install

+Wavefront supports simple proxy install from the UI:
+* When you set up an integration, you can either use a proxy running in your environment or install a new proxy.
+* From the Task bar, you can select **Browse > Proxies** and click **Add New Proxy** to add a proxy.
+That is also the easiest way to upgrade a proxy.

+See [Proxy Custom Install](proxies_manual_install.html) for more on scripted installation, especially in special environments.

 ## Proxy Configuration

 You can modify proxy behavior in several ways:

 - **Configuration file**: The proxy processes data according to a configuration file.
 You can modify configuration properties -- for example, to create `block` list and `allow` list regex patterns, specify information about certain data formats, and much more.
 See [Configuring Wavefront Proxies](proxies_configuring.html).
-- **Source Tags**: If you specify source tags and descriptions in the metric source, the proxy can use that information to filter the incoming metrics.
-See [Sending source Tags and Source Descriptions Through the Wavefront Proxy](proxies_configuring.html#sending-source-tags-and-source-descriptions-through-the-wavefront-proxy).
 - **Preprocessor Rules**: Starting with proxy version 4.1, the Wavefront proxy includes a preprocessor that applies user-defined rules before data is sent to the Wavefront service.
 You can use preprocessor rules to correct certain data quality issues when you can't fix the problem at the emitting source.
 See [Configuring Wavefront Proxy Preprocessor Rules](proxies_preprocessor_rules.html).

 ![Proxy configuration options](/images/proxy_config_options_rev.png)

+This diagram also includes source tags and source descriptions, which the proxy uses to filter the input before it reaches the Wavefront service.
+For example, you could change or remove special characters.
+See [Sending Source Tags and Source Descriptions Through the Wavefront Proxy](proxies_configuring.html#sending-source-tags-and-source-descriptions-through-the-wavefront-proxy).

 ## Supported Data Formats